jonblatho/SwiftUTCMenuClock/README.md

 # SwiftUTCMenuClock
 A simple menu bar app for macOS that shows the current time in UTC.
 Loosely inspired by [UTCMenuClock](https://github.com/netik/UTCMenuClock) but rewritten from scratch in Swift.

-Requires macOS Catalina or Big Sur.
+Requires macOS Catalina or later.

 ## Installation
 Installing SwiftUTCMenuClock is easy: